lsprangers/lsprangers.github.io/docs/classic_ml/index.md

 $\ln({P(Y = 1) \over P(Y = 0})$ is known as the **odds** which is the probability of an event divided by probability of no event and wrappd in a logarithm, therefore called "log odds"

-Altogether logistic regression is a linear model for the log odds, if we interpret the log odds as our output $\hat{y}$
+Altogether logistic regression is a linear model for the log odds, if you interpret the log odds as our output $\hat{y}$

 ${P(Y = 1) \over 1 - P(Y = 1} = \text{odds} = \text{exp}(\beta_0 + \beta_1 x_1 + \beta_2 x_2 + ... + \beta_p x_p)$